Frequently asked questions:

 Culture and entertainment are crucial to a healthy community.
-The Eau Claire region has exceptional programs, an abundance of local talent, exceptional opportunity for growth of the creative industry and completely inadequate facilities with which to do so.
+The Eau Claire region has exceptional programs, an abundance of local talent, exceptional opportunity for growth of the creative industry and completely inadequate facilities to accommodate them.

-The State Theatre, which has long served as the primary home of Eau Claire's entertainment and cultural offerings, was built 86 years ago as a vaudeville house and is not suitable for many modern productions.
-An analysis of the State Theatre indicates it would cost an estimated $10 million just to extend its useful life without making the necessary stage and technical improvements to support today's more elaborate concerts and theatrical productions.
+The State Theatre, which has long served as the primary home of Eau Claire’s entertainment and cultural offerings, was built 88 years ago as a vaudeville house and is not suitable for many modern productions.
+An analysis of The State indicates it would cost an estimated $10 million just to extend its useful life without making the necessary stage and technical improvements to support today’s more elaborate concerts and theatrical productions.

-The university also has demonstrated need for new arts facilities, especially a replacement for the aging and inadequate Kjer Theatre, built in 1951, and additional fine arts studio space.
-New and improved facilities for music, theatre and the arts are the university's highest priority.
+The university also has demonstrated need for new arts facilities, especially a replacement for the aging and inadequate Kjer Theatre, opened in 1952, and additional fine arts studio space.
+New and improved facilities for music, theater and the arts are the university’s highest priority.

 Why locate a student housing complex downtown?

-The housing demand study determined there is significant student demand for suite and apartment-style residence halls, including an off-campus apartment-style hall.
-The master plan identifies several new residence hall projects, including an off-campus apartment-style hall in close proximity to the university.
-The new residence halls will enable the university to "de-densify" existing housing (eliminate students living in study lounges and other spaces that have been converted to provide capacity), eliminate the use of local hotels for student housing, and replace aging residence halls (Thomas and Putnam) that are approaching the end of their useful life.
+The housing demand study determined there is significant student demand for suite and apartment-style residence halls, including an off-campus apartment complex.
+The master plan identifies several new residence hall projects, including an off-campus apartment complex in close proximity to the university.
+The new residence halls will enable the university to “de-densify” existing housing (eliminate students living in study lounges and other spaces that have been converted to provide capacity) and eliminate the use of local hotels for student housing.

 As noted, there is currently capacity for approximately 4,000 students in on-campus university housing, which means there are approximately 7,000 students living elsewhere in the community, including a significant number in the downtown area.

-The current estimated cost of the community arts center is $50 million and the estimated cost of the mixed-use development is $33 million.
-A combination of private, public and philanthropic funding is required.
+The current estimated cost of the community arts center is $50 million-$55 million, and the minimum estimated cost of the mixed-use development is $21.5 million.

 What would happen to Kjer Theatre and Haas Fine Arts Center?

-Haas Fine Arts Center, UW-Eau Claire's primary arts facility, would continue to be used in that capacity.
+Haas Fine Arts Center, UW-Eau Claire’s primary arts facility, would continue in that capacity.
 Existing performance venues (Gantner Concert Hall, Riverside Theatre and Phillips Recital Hall) will remain.
 Kjer Theatre productions and related academic/support functions would be moved to the community arts center.
-Select music and theatre arts ensemble rehearsal spaces and performances, as well as university Artists Series and Forum presentations would relocate to the community arts center as well.
+Select music and theatre arts ensemble rehearsal spaces and performances, as well as select university Artists Series and Forum presentations, would relocate to the community arts center as well.
 In addition, select fine arts studios and gallery space would be developed in the community arts center to replace inadequate facilities currently housed in Haas Fine Arts Center and create additional medium-appropriate space.
 Kjer Theatre would be demolished.
-After the community arts center is constructed, UW-Eau Claire would seek funds from the UW System regents to remodel and refurbish Haas Fine Arts Center to best serve academic programs that remain housed there.
+After the community arts center is constructed, UW-Eau Claire would seek state funds to remodel and refurbish Haas Fine Arts Center to best serve academic programs that remain housed there.

 What would happen to the State Theatre?

 While the future of the State Theatre has not been determined, two things are known.
-First, there is no intent to tear down the theater.
-Second, its primary use will no longer be as a performing arts facility.
-The completion of the Confluence Project will allow for creative re-purposing of the historic building and will likely provide opportunities (through economic impact, property values, greater community interest, etc.) that are not currently available.
+First, there is no intention of tearing the theater down.
+Second, its primary use will no longer be as performing arts facility.
+The completion of the Confluence Project will allow for creative repurposing of the historic building and will likely provide opportunities (through economic impact, property values, greater community interest, etc.) that are not currently available.

 Who would pay for the arts center operation?

-The Confluence Project partners believe it is important to build only that which can be sustained.
+It is important that we only build that which we can sustain.
 Much effort and considerable scrutiny will be applied to assure the implementation of that fundamental premise.
 User fees from local arts organizations and third-party promoters and operating expense reimbursements from UW-Eau Claire and ECRAC are the primary revenue sources.
 It is anticipated that a nominal ticket surcharge for all events (excluding UW-Eau Claire student tickets), room tax revenues and concession sales will also be significant sources of operating funds.
-An independent firm, VenuWorks has been engaged by Haymarket Concepts, LLC and the Eau Claire Regional Arts Council to evaluate the preliminary governance structure and business operating models for the community arts center – the VenuWorks report and recommendations are due in late-October or early-November.
+The business plan currently under development does not provide for any governmental subsidies, other than hotel-motel room taxes, for operations.

 Would old and/or historic buildings be torn down?

 Plans currently call for all buildings on the Haymarket site to be demolished.
-Expanding the site to include buildings along South Barstow Street to allow for additional commercial space is being considered.
-An analysis of the buildings along South Barstow Street will be conducted to determine whether they are historically significant and/or candidates for cost-effective renovation.
-Public discussions about the future of these buildings will be conducted before a decision is made.
+Expanding the site to include buildings along South Barstow Street to allow for additional commercial space is part of the approved general development plan.
+An analysis of the buildings along South Barstow Street determined they are not candidates for cost-effective renovation.

 What about parking?